-The JBC Mentorship Program is patterned on AMIGO, and directed by AMIGO’s founder Dr. Nigrovic.
-Dr. Nigrovic has specific experience with such matching, having led 4 cycles of AMIGO matches (>120 mentees).
-The JBC Mentorship Program will provide interested JBC Young Investigators with more senior mentors outside their research groups and/or administrative hierarchy.
-Each interested JBC Young Investigator will complete a JBC Mentee Application and be matched with a more senior mentor with appropriate expertise.
+The JBC Mentorship Program is patterned on AMIGO and CARMA, and directed by AMIGO’s co-founder Dr. Nigrovic and CARMA’s co-founder Dr. Jeffrey Sparks.
+The JBC Mentorship Program provides interested JBC Young Investigators with more senior mentors outside their research groups and/or administrative hierarchy.
+Each interested JBC Young Investigator completes a JBC Mentee Application and is matched with a more senior mentor with appropriate expertise.

 JBC Mentoring Program Steering Committee

-Led by Dr. Nigrovic and including Dr. Karlson and 3 additional JBC members selected for depth and diversity of experience, this group will be responsible for matching mentees and mentors in recruitment cycles that occur every 6 months.
+Led by Dr. Nigrovic and Dr. Sparks, and including Dr. Karlson and 3 additional JBC members selected for depth and diversity of experience, this group matches mentees and mentors in recruitment cycles that occur every 6 months.
 Matches will be based on career direction (bench vs. clinical research) rather than research topic, informed by acquaintance with the participants as enabled by the small size of the JBC.

-Dyads will be revised as necessary should the pairing prove unsatisfactory or dissolve through departure of one of the participants.
-Matches will last for 2 years, after which a re-match will occur.
+Dyads are revised as necessary should the pairing prove unsatisfactory or dissolve through departure of one of the participants.
+Matches last for 2 years, after which a re-match can occur.

-As in AMIGO, JBC mentees will bear primarily responsibility for establishing and maintaining contact with mentors, including arranging dedicated mentoring meetings 2-3 times a year.
+As in AMIGO and CARMA, JBC mentees will bear primarily responsibility for establishing and maintaining contact with mentors, including arranging dedicated mentoring meetings 2-3 times a year.

 Mentees should arrange an exchange of CVs with the mentor, and prepare properly by reviewing the mentee toolkit, including an introduction to mentoring, a background article, and a to-do checklist.